Dr Laura Flannigan FRHistS

 Awards and Distinctions

-In summer 2020, one of my research articles was awarded the Sir John Neale Prize in Early Modern History by the Institute of Historical Research and the Royal Historical Society.
+In summer 2020, my article on 'Delivering Royal Justice in Early Sixteenth-Century England', was awarded the Sir John Neale Prize in Early Modern History by the Institute of Historical Research and the Royal Historical Society.
+You can read the published version in Historical Research here:

-I am an Associate Fellow of the Royal Historical Society and an Associate Fellow of the Higher Education Academy.
-I am on the advisory boards for the Fifteenth Century Society and the List and Index Society.
+I am a Fellow of the Royal Historical Society and an Associate Fellow of the Higher Education Academy.
+I serve on the advisory boards for the Fifteenth Century Society and the List and Index Society, and am a trustee for the Victoria County History of Oxfordshire.

 Recent Publications